 Don’t worry about carefully choosing pants and shoes.
-The camera is only looking at your top half; it won’t be looking below the belt.
+The camera is looking at your top half; it won’t be looking below the belt much.

 Wear something comfortable, and something you actually like to wear; then you will appear calm and natural.

 (Full length body “headshots” were in vogue in the 1990′s, but have not been requested lately.)